How to Use the STAR Method for Interview Questions

 - Result: Results of the actions you’d taken.

-Most often, the STAR interview method is a way to answer behavioral interview questions, but there are other, less popular methods, too.
+The STAR interview method is often a way to answer behavioral interview questions.
+But there are other, less popular methods, too.
 They’re CAR (Context, Action, Result) and PAR (Problem, Action, Result.)
 In the end, however, most experts recommend using the STAR method of interviewing.

 Pro Tip: The STAR method is perfect for all aspects of the job hunt because it lets you talk about professional achievements rather than duties and responsibilities.

-Now that the brief theory about the STAR method is behind you, you can put it into practice.
+Now that the brief theory about the STAR technique is behind you, you can put it into practice.
+That’s the surefire way to ace a job interview.

 To answer an interview question using the STAR method, remember to: